 28. While you’re putting things away, consider removing any furniture that crowds a room.
 Put it into storage or donate it.

-29. Make sure all appliances, heaters, air conditioners, fireplace starters, water softeners, toilets, faucets, smoke detectors, carbon monoxide detectors, and security systems are in perfect working order.
+29. Make sure all appliances are in working order.
+Also check any heaters, air conditioners, fireplace starters, water softeners, toilets, faucets, smoke detectors, carbon monoxide detectors, and security systems.

 30. Clean up your laundry room and put away all clothing.
 Sweep behind and under the washer and dryer so there aren’t any lint bunnies scurrying around.
 While you’re at it, dust under the fridge and dishwasher too.